Sachin-Suresh/laravel-dev/kstych/docs/understand-kstych.md

     <img src="../images/core-laravel.png"/>

 1. You can now access the Laravel directories and see their mappings with the Kstych directories.
 For example, change to the `app` directory, and list the files and directories using `ls -l`.
-You can see that the `app/Custom` Laravel's directory is mapped to the `/custom/ext/packages` path in the Ksytych framework.
+You can see that the `app/Custom` Laravel's directory is mapped to the `/custom/ext/packages` path in the Kstych framework.

     <img src="../images/app_dir_mapping.png"/>

-    Similarly, the `tests` directory in the Laravel is mapped to `/custom/ext/packages` path in the Ksytych framework.
+    Similarly, the `tests` directory in the Laravel is mapped to `/custom/ext/packages` path in the Kstych framework.

     <img src="../images/tests_dir_mapping.png"/>